 Publication date: October 2017

-In 2009, New Mexico adopted more rigorous high school mathematics and science course requirements as well as a new graduation exam.
-Students graduating in 2013 were required to take Algebra II and two lab science courses rather than one, and the new exam aligned with the state’s new standards.
-The Class of 2012 (those students who began Grade 9 in 2008–09) was the first to take the new exam, although exam results were not used as a graduation requirement until 2013.
+In 2009, New Mexico adopted more rigorous high school math and science requirements as well as a new graduation exam aligned with the new state standards.
+Students graduating in 2013 were required to take Algebra II and two lab science courses rather than one.
+The Class of 2012 was the first to take the new exam, although the exam was not used for graduation until 2013.

-REL Southwest and the New Mexico Public Education Department collaborated to learn how American Indian and Hispanic students are faring under the new requirements.
-The study descriptively examined students’ performance on the new exam over time, their enrollment in Algebra II and lab sciences, and related graduation outcomes.
-This REL Southwest report presents student outcomes for the classes of 2011 through 2015, which covers the period before and after the changes in high school graduation requirements.
+REL Southwest and the New Mexico Public Education Department teamed up to learn how American Indian and Hispanic students are faring under the new requirements.
+The study looked at exam performance and Algebra II and lab science enrollment from 2011 to 2015, before and after the changes in graduation requirements.

 Research alliance sponsor: New Mexico Achievement Gap